 Fundy National Park

 Imagine a beach of almost level sand that stretches almost forever.
 Now add the impressive flow of rising tide from the Bay of Fundy.
 What if you could have the feeling that beach was almost just for you?
 While not nearly as well known as most of the other attractions on this list, on your way to Cape Enrage be sure to stop at the Waterside Beach.
-While the water is cold, the beach is spectacular and usually almost empty.
-Best time to visit is during low tide.
+While the water is cold, the beach is spectacular and usually near empty.
+Best time to visit is during low tide, or just when the incoming tide is beginning.
+This spot is becoming better known and is more frequented than used to be the case, but is still not crowded by any means.

 Cape Enrage Lighthouse

 One of the most scenic lighthouses along the Bay of Fundy is that at Cape Enrage.
 On rugged cliffs you have spectacular views of the bay.
-This lighthouse was saved and turned into one of New Brunswick's top attractions by a pair of Moncton teachers, and high school and university students.
-As well as the views, there is a gift shop, coffee shop, and for the more adventurous, the chance to rappel down the cliffs.
+This lighthouse was saved and turned into one of New Brunswick's top attractions by a pair of Moncton teachers, along with high school and university students.
+As well as the views, there is a gift shop, coffee shop, and for the more adventurous, the chance to rappel down the cliffs or travel by zip line from cliff to cliff.
+If adventure is in your plans, you simply can't miss Cape Enrage!

-The heights of the tidal range cause a tidal bore in several rivers, including the Peticodiac in New Brunswick.
+The heights of the tidal range cause a tidal bore in several rivers, including the Petitcodiac in New Brunswick.
 Since shallow water waves travel faster when the water, is deeper, the wave gains strength as it moves up a river.
 One of the better places to view this is from the city of Moncton.
 Part of the Canada Trail runs along the river in Dieppe and Moncton, and this is one of the easiest, and perhaps best, places to observe the tidal bore.
 Join the trail near the Chateau Moncton hotel (which is almost across the street from the large Champlain Place shopping mall).
 If you do arrange your visit to be there at the right time to see the tidal bore, make sure to stay after the bore to see how rapidly the water flows into the river.
+Recently professional surfers have begun to use the tidal bore as the longest 'wave' in the world.
+Because of rocks near the shore, this is best left to experienced surfers, but it is fun to watch.

 Upper Bay Marsh - Sackville

 As you proceed up the bay the topography changes from rocky cliffs to flat marshlands.
 You should spend at least a little while exploring these ecologically important and historically interesting marsh areas.
 Perhaps the best place, is from Sackville, NB, a delightful and culturally rich town and home of Mount Allison University.
 The Tantramar marshes extend from the town, and you can walk along the dikes that protect this area from the high tides of the bay.
 The flat agricultural land reclaimed from the bay are dotted by marsh barns.
-While in Sackville, make sure to visit the Sackville Waterfowl Park and to spend a little while wandering the beautiful campus of Mount Allison University, the top rated primarily undergraduate university in Canada.
+While in Sackville, make sure to visit the Sackville Waterfowl Park and to spend a little while wandering the beautiful campus of Mount Allison University, most years the top rated primarily undergraduate university in Canada.
+It's Owens Art Gallery is the oldest university based art gallery in Canada.
+While in Sackville consider trying out one of the several cafes downtown, or fine dining at the Marshlands.
+Joeys is a long time favourite offering excellent Italian cuisine.

 Joggins Fossil Cliffs